 A Life Without Form

-A Life Without Form consists of a series of 38 display cases in various sizes, containing a casting from the inside of a shell on one side.
+A Life Without Form consists of a series of 36 display cases in various sizes, containing a casting from the inside of a shell on one side.
 The unique shape of the inner chamber is directly linked to the former inhabitant and represents the living force that once resided inside.
 Across from this the corresponding seashell is presented, grounded down into powder.
 The act of turning these beautifully shaped and patterned objects into powder is intended as a reference to the natural processes of decay and transformation and a direct response to the ambiguity that comes with the traditional methods of preservation & collecting of seashells, which disregards or even results in the killing of the animal itself.
-As such it is also a reminder of the unseen living animal behind the shell, and how its importance within natural ecosystems is often overlooked.
+As such it is also a reminder of the unseen living animal behind the shell, the creator and its essence.